hanhanwu/Hanhan-Machine-Learning-Model-Implementation/ReadMe_SearchRanking.txt

   where t0.wordid = 2 and t1.wordid = 247
   and t0.urlid = t1.urlid
 * Rank the returned urls in scores descending order

+* In order to acieve the ranking, I am using some methods to calculate the scores
+  a.
+All the scores have to be rescaled into the range of [0, 1] and all represent the same meaning, which means, the higher value means higher score while the lower value means the lowers score.
+Since when calculating scores, some lower value may represent higher score.